 - Wheaton 305- Open Computer Lab with PCs and Macs

 - Snow 413 A & B- Open Mac Lab

 - Chapman- PCs and Macs in library and learning center

-Secured wireless network is available in all campus buildings on Middletown Campus and Meriden Center.
+Secured wireless network is available in all campus buildings on Middletown Campus.
 You may use your laptops or mobile devices by logging on with your NetID and password.

 - PC labs and Mac lab

 Located in the college library, Pegasus Green is a learning space with six rooms supported by Connecticut Board of Regents’ 21st Century Classroom Funds.
 Its purpose is to provide physical and virtual learning environments for faculty, students, and staff to encourage collaborations, explore emerging technologies, and inspire academic excellence.
 Equipped with modern technologies, the rooms maybe used by groups or individuals in developing and rehearsing presentations, video recording and production, virtual orientations, training and tutoring, web conferencing, and overall green initiatives.